mdjahan/FoRDM/README.md

 ## Functions

 ### **build_fordm_table()**
 Transforms a given input file (`data.frame`) into the required FoRDM input format.
 Identifies columns for management, SOW (state-of-world), and time, treating all other columns as objectives.
-Also needs definition of the time unit.

 **Inputs**
 - `data`: `data.frame` containing the input data.
 - `management`: name of the management column in the input data.
 - `sow`: name of the SOW (state-of-world) column in the input data.
 - `time`: name of the time column in the input data.
-- `time_unit`: unit of time used in the time column.
-Options are "years" (default) or "decades".

 **Output**
 - A list containing the formatted table for analysis, including the input data, mapping for identification of columns, and objective columns.